RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

  `LED pattern: .**.`

  Move all sticks and external axis to center position.
+If non-centering sliders are used on axes, more approximatelly to center position.

  Press **LEFT Bumper** to start calibratin.